-- Type of snapshot (standard, vsnap or snapclone)-discussed below - Snapshot policy (strict or loose)-see the HP OpenView Storage Data Protector Zero Downtime Backup Administrator's Guide - Disk array specific considerations-see page 81 - Instant recovery-see the HP OpenView Storage Data Protector Zero Downtime Backup Administrator's Guide
+- Type of snapshot (standard, vsnap or snapclone)-discussed below - Snapshot policy (strict or loose)-see the HP Data Protector zero downtime backup administrator's guide - Disk array specific considerations-see "Other array-specific considerations" on page 89 - Instant recovery-see the HP Data Protector zero downtime backup administrator's guide

-Snapshot Types
+Snapshot types

-See "Snapshot Replication" on page 17 for general considerations.
+See "Snapshot replication" on page 37 for general considerations.

-Standard Snapshots
+Standard snapshots

 VA Only standard snapshots are supported, so you have to use them for all ZDB types.
 Pre-allocation of storage prevents running out of space.
 Important: Since source data will usually be shared by replica and source, certainly when the snapshot is first created, loss or corruption of the source volume will probably make the replica unusable.
 EVA Standard snapshots are intended to be short-lived.
 You can only us them for ZDB-to-tape sessions because instant recovery is not supported from them.